jqwik-team/jqwik/CONTRIBUTING.md

 ## Coding Conventions

-__Not formulated yet but nevertheless strictly enforced._
+__Work in progress but nevertheless strictly enforced._

 Using [`.editorconfig`](./.editorconfig) will simplify your life when formatting jqwik code.